gatsbyz/blue-sky-retirement-plus/README.md

-# Retirement Global +
+# Retirement Global 2.0

 ## How To Run
-0. *open terminal at the root of project1*
-1. Run `python3 src/main.py` in terminal to start calculator.
+1. Open `RoboAdviser-LexJson.zip file` to start Amazon Lex chatbot
-2. Enter your retirement information.
+2. Enter the utterance: "I want to retire"
-3. Your input will be saved in `cache/user_data.csv`
+3. Follow and answer prompts from Amazon Lex chatbot
-4. The CLI will show you the cities you can retire in.
+4. The CUI will show you the cities you can retire in.
 5. Your retirement cities will be saved in `cache/retirement-cities.csv`
 6. run `jupyter/retirement_tool.ipynb` to visualize your retirement data. the most recent user input will be used.
 7. run `jupyter/map_retirement_cities.ipynb` to visualize your retirement cities. the most recent retirement cities will be used.
 8. map results saved in `Interactive_retirement_map.html`
-9. retire
+9. Retire!

-## Sample Input
+## Sample Prompts (Amazon Lex)
 ?
 What is your current age 25

 ?
 By what age, would you prefer to retire?
 65